Subsections

 2. Uncheck Mark Selected Areas and check the Filter Active box to the right of Color Adjustment.

 3. As needed, you can individually check and uncheck all the various parameters using the boxes to the left of each line.
 Again, these are intuitive and broadly similar to the above.
 The arrows at the bottom widen the range, the circle at the bottom moves the range, and the top slider, which is an arrow this time, affects distribution.
-It provides a little histogram effect to give you an idea of what you're changing.
+It provides a little histogram effect to give you an idea of what you are changing.
 The fade adjusts the level of color blending.
 The alpha is basically the opacity of your changes.

 Definition of Wording/Checkboxes/Buttons/Operators are being described next.
 Some of the commentary was adopted from information provided by Monty Montgomery and from questions and answers from email by Igor Ubuntu, who did extensive testing.